 In September your son or daughter will begin their time at Chesterfield in a mixed ability tutor group in which they usually remain for the next five years.
 This system allows the tutor to build up a detailed knowledge of your child and also provides you with a clearly identified point of contact if you have any concerns, ensuring the continuity and stability we think is so vital for success.

-Your child’s Progress Leader is Mr Graham; he is responsible for leading form tutors and Pastoral staff in Year 7.
+Your child’s Progress Leader is Miss Ambrose; she is responsible for leading form tutors and Pastoral staff in Year 7.

 Keeping you informed

 For your son or daughter to be successful at school it is vital that we all work together.
 We believe in keeping in contact to share achievements and raise any concerns as soon as they arise.
 As always, if at any time you feel you need to talk to us about any aspect of your child’s progress, please contact the school.